 The information set forth in this section is of significant importance to many Shareholders of the Corporation, as a substantial number of the Shareholders do not hold Common Shares in their own name.
 Shareholders who do not hold their Common Shares in their own name (referred to herein as "Beneficial Shareholders") should note that only proxies deposited by Shareholders whose names appear on the records of the Corporation as the registered holders of Common Shares can be recognized and acted upon at the Meeting.
-If Common Shares are listed in an account statement provided to a Shareholder's by a broker, then in almost all cases those Common Shares will not be registered in the Shareholder's name on the records of the Corporation.
+If Common Shares are listed in an account statement provided to a Shareholder's name on the records of the Corporation.
+Such Common Shares will not be registered in the Shareholder's name on the records of the Corporation.
 Such Common Shares will more likely be registered under the name of the Shareholder's broker or an agent of that broker.
 In Canada, the vast majority of such Common Shares are registered under the name of CDS & Co. (the registration name for The Canadian Depository for Securities Limited, which acts as nominee for many Canadian brokerage firms).
 Common Shares held by brokers or their nominees can only be voted (for or against resolutions) upon the instructions of the Beneficial Shareholder.
 Without specific instructions, the brokers/nominees are prohibited from voting Common Shares for their clients.
 The Corporation does not know for whose benefit the Common Shares registered in the name of CDS & Co. are held.

 Applicable regulatory policy requires intermediaries/brokers to seek voting instructions from Beneficial Shareholders in advance of securityholders' meetings.
 Every intermediary/broker has its own mailing procedures and provides its own return instructions, which should be carefully followed by Beneficial Shareholders in order to ensure that their Common Shares are voted at the Meeting.
 Often, the form of proxy supplied to a Beneficial Shareholder by its broker is identical to the form of proxy provided to registered Shareholders; however, its purpose is limited to instructing the registered Shareholder how to vote on behalf of the Beneficial Shareholder.
 The majority of brokers now delegate responsibility for obtaining voting instructions from clients to Broadridge Financial Solutions, Inc. ("Broadridge").
 Broadridge typically mails a scannable "voting instruction form" in lieu of the form of proxy.
-Beneficial Shareholders can call a toll-free telephone number or access Broadridge's dedicated voting website ProxyVote.com (each as noted on the voting instruction form) to deliver their voting instructions received and provides appropriate instructions respecting the voting of Common Shares to be represented at the Meeting.
+Beneficial Shareholders are requested to complete and return the voting instruction form to Broadridge by mail or facsimile.
+Alternatively, Beneficial Shareholders can call a toll-free telephone number or access Broadridge's dedicated voting website ProxyVote.com (each as noted on the voting instruction form) to deliver their voting instructions and vote the Common Shares held by them.
+Broadridge then tabulates the results of all instructions received and provides appropriate instructions respecting the voting of Common Shares to be represented at the Meeting.
 A Beneficial Shareholder receiving a voting instruction form cannot use that voting instruction form to vote Common Shares directly at the Meeting.
 The voting instruction form must be returned as directed by Broadridge well in advance of the Meeting in order to have the Common Shares voted.
 Beneficial Shareholders who receive forms of proxies or voting materials from organizations other than Broadridge should complete and return such forms of proxies or voting materials in accordance with the instructions on such materials in order to properly vote their Common Shares at the Meeting.